geneweb/geneweb/README.md

 When installing a version of GeneWeb with the "pre-release" qualifier, you are participating to the collective test effort (thanks for your contribution).
-You should keep aside the previous version you were using, and refrain from extensive updates or additions in your bases until the "release" qualifier is effective.
+You should keep aside the previous version you were using and refrain from extensive updates or additions in your bases until the "release" qualifier is effective.

-Any problem you encounter or issue you want to raise should be entered on the issue page of the GitHub repository (https://github.com/geneweb/geneweb/issues)
+Any problem you encounter or issue you want to raise should be entered on the issue page of the GitHub repository (https://github.com/geneweb/geneweb/issues).

 Download the file corresponding to your environment from the [releases page](https://github.com/geneweb/geneweb/releases).

 Extract the distribution folder and place it at the location of your choice.
 You may also rename it.
-Its content is as follows (this example is for a GNU/Linux distribution.
+Its content is as follows (this example is for a GNU/Linux distribution;
-Other distributions are very similar):
+other distributions are very similar):

 ```
 distribution/